 Tip #3: Your walls may not be square, 90-degree angles, so don’t assume they are!
 As you can see below, my walls were not square, so my angles were too obtuse to fit together.
 I had to shift the angle of my miter saw to make the angled ends of my moulding more acute.
 After recutting each piece of moulding to something closer to a 43 degree angle, the corners fit together perfectly.

 Tip #4: When tweaking the angle of your cuts to ensure a good fit in the corners, both pieces of moulding must be cut to the same angle.
 If you cut one piece to a 50 degree angle, but leave the other angle at a 45, they will not match up when fit together.
 They must be cut to the same angle, such as 48 and 48 degrees.

-Once our corner angles matched up perfectly, I trimmed the end of that piece (shown above) to fit snugly against the door frame.
 When we were checking the corner miters, we held the boards above the door frame so the untrimmed board could rest flat against the wall to accurately check the corner fit without cutting the board to fit inside of the door frame.
 I wanted to save some length in case I needed to make more cuts at the corner to get a good fit.

 Tip #5: Do a dry fit before painting and installing the trim.
 We used duct tape to hold the moulding up to check out the joints as we trimmed each length of moulding.
 We didn’t leave the duct tape up for very long, so it didn’t leave any marks on our walls.

 Tip #6: Use a level when installing the moulding— don’t rely on paint lines or chalk lines.

 Tip #7: Nail the moulding into studs.
 These rails should be capable of bearing heavy weight on the hooks, so make sure they are secure by fastening them into the studs on the wall.
 Use a stud finder to locate the studs and mark them with masking tape to make installation quick and easy.